stoeps13/connections-doc/source/admin/customize/r_cr4_notification_template_reference.md

     -   value = url
     Mobile links are added from arguments or generated from primary action, if allowed.

+    !!! note
-    **Note:** Action links can be generated using commonUrlUtil.ftl linkify functions.
+    Action links can be generated using commonUrlUtil.ftl linkify functions.

 -   linklist macro
     -   @contentDivider row if content is present